 Kirby v.
 Sega of Am., Inc., 144 Cal.App.
 4th 47 (2006)

-• "The elements of a common law action are the unauthorized use of the plantiffs identify to the Deserlant's action appropriating the plaintiffs name, voice, likeness, etc., commercially or otherwise, and resulting injury."
+"The elements of a common law action are the unauthorized use of the plaintiffs identity to the defendant's advantage by appropriating the plaintiffs name, voice, likeness, etc., commercially or otherwise, and resulting injury."
+Diabt of